Jean-Pierre Norblin de La Gourdaine: Life

 He settled in Warsaw and this move allowed him to witness and illustrate many important historical moments of the last years of the Polish-Lithuanian Commonwealth.
 His hurriedly sketched drawings illustrated the passing of the Constitution of the 3 May and soon he became famous as the eye-witness and painter-chronicler of the Kościuszko Uprising, immortalising many of the most famous events of that event in his paintings: from the Warsaw Uprising in April and the consequent hanging of Targowica traitors in the Old Market Square, through the battle of Racławice to Massacre of Praga.
 After his return to France in 1804 he still continued to paint based on some of his Poland-era drafts, but he also illustrated other contemporary events, among them the times of the Napoleon's wars.
 He died in Paris in 1830.

 Norblin's students in Poland included Aleksander Orłowski, Michał Płoński and Jan Rustem.
 He assembled an interesting art collection, including works by François Boucher, Hubert Robert and Rembrandt.

 Jean-Pierre Norblin de La Gourdaine was the great-grandfather of an equally accomplished artist, Stefan Norblin (full name: Juliusz Stefan Norblin de la Gourdaine; Warsaw, 29 June 1892 – 12 August 1952, San Francisco, California).
 The paintings of Stefan Norblin, who worked in Poland, India (during World War II) and the United States, were rediscovered in the 1990s in India, where they decorate maharajas' palaces, e.g., in Rajasthan.
-One of many post war exhibition of his works took place at the Regional Museum in Stalowa Wola, 3 September – 9 October 2011.
+One of many postwar exhibitions of his works took place at the Regional Museum in Stalowa Wola, 3 September – 9 October 2011.